Skip to Main Content

 Researching Bills

-Finding bills is a common legal research task.
+Finding a bill is a common legal research task.
 For example:

 • Searching for bills is a key part of updating statutes to check for recent amendments that have not yet been integrated into the face of a statute on a government's website.